aaronc/fx-clj/README.md

 [![Clojars Project](http://clojars.org/fx-clj/latest-version.svg)](http://clojars.org/fx-clj)

-Alpha quality: there may be lots of breaking changes.
+Beta quality - the API is pretty stable and has gotten a fair amount of testing.
 JDK 8 required.

 ## Overview